Clients can be hesitant to try new things. But it’s your agency’s job to lead them to the right marketing solution for their business growth.

 All these things are fixable and getting it right can turn PPC into a lead generation machine!

 We’ve been focusing on how to win new PPC business, but as a final caveat, I want to stress that it’s also important to know when to say no to a new client.
-We covered this in the webinar, but I wrote a whole post about it a couple of years ago, and all my advice still applies, so be sure to check out my top ten red flags that you’re dealing with a client who is going to be a nightmare or is going to churn.
+Be sure to check out my top ten red flags that you’re dealing with a client who is going to be a nightmare or is going to churn.
 Just say no, it’s not worth your time!

 Here are the 9 ways to sell more clients on PPC: